awmc000/helix/dev.md

 - todo
 ### Data Layer
 - The data layer is implemented as a Python module which the API can use to encapsulate interactions with the database
+### Security & Encryption
+- Passwords are sent to the API already unreadable.
+- Encrypt with a public key, decrypt with private key
+- We will backburner password encryption for now
+- **Don't look at me like that, huge corporations store passwords in plaintext!!!!**